 UWebASR University of West Bohemia - ASR

-Click the icon above to upload your file.
+Simply click the icon above to select your file.

 speech signal nonspeech signal